 As a result of quantitative testing the company determined there were no impairments of trademarks.
-The gross value of the trademarks tested was approximately \$60.0 million.
-The fair values of the trademarks tested exceeded their carrying values by less than 20%.
+The gross value of the trademarks tested was approximately \$75.0 million.
+The fair values of the trademarks tested exceeded their carrying values by more than 10%.
 The company believes the assumptions utilized within the quantitative analysis are reasonable.

-We performed a qualitative assessment as of September 29, 2018 over all the other trademarks and trade names and determined it is more likely than not that the fair value of our other indefinite-life intangible assets are greater than the carrying amounts.
+We performed a qualitative assessment as of September 29, 2019 over all the other trademarks and trade names and determined it is more likely than not that the fair value of our other indefinite-life intangible assets are greater than the carrying amounts.